-Prereq: AGRON 154 or AGRON 402, MICRO 201 (MICRO 201L recommended) The living organisms in the soil and what they do.
+Prereq: AGRON 182 or equivalent; MICRO 201 and MICRO 201L recommended The living organisms in the soil and what they do.
 Emphasis on soil biota composition, the carbon cycle and bioremediation, soil-plant-microbial relationships, and environmental issues.

 MICRO 586: Medical Bacteriology